Milligan and her monkey contemplate their favorite travel hacking tips. Photo by Courtney Baker.

 But I’ll share a little secret with you… it’s not as glamorous as most people think.
 At least not for us.

 We certainly aren’t professional travel hackers.
-We aren’t the family you hear in those stories about traveling Southeast Asia for a year on only $127 dollars.
+We aren’t the family you hear in those stories about traveling Southeast Asia for a year for only $127 dollars.
 I speak only 1 language (Courtney speaks 2).
 And we have nowhere close to 676,583 frequent flier miles like Chris Guillebeau.

 We aren’t total noobs, though.
 We’ve had an in-your-face crash course over the last year and learned a ton.
 I’m convinced that 80% of travel hacking is just opening your mind to possibilities you didn’t know existed.
 I just made that statistic up on the spot… but I’m fairly sure other intense travelers will agree.

-Anyway, here are some tips and tricks to take you from naysayer to noob in as short of time frame as possible.
+Anyway, here are some tips and tricks to take you from naysayer to noob in as short of a time frame as possible.

-Once you graduate to advanced (or if you are already there), I’d appreciate you teaching me everything you know in the comments below!
+Once you graduate to advanced (or if you are already there), I’d appreciate you teaching me everything you know in the comments below! 🙂

 How We Find Airfare: A Video Walkthrough of How to Save $521+